8 of Louisiana's Top Pick-Your-Own Farms

 7. Ridemore Farm Horse Boarding & Berry Picking

-In Covington (just a short drive from New Orleans) visit Ridemore Blueberry Farm to pick blueberries, blackberries, figs and an assortment of veggies.
+Just a short drive from New Orleans, Ridemore Blueberry Farm in Covington offers pick-your-own blueberries, blackberries, figs and an assortment of veggies.
 Stay for a picnic in the shaded picnic area and visit farm animals.

-Just outside Franklinton, head to the 3D Blueberry Farm where you’ll find long rows of spectacular blueberry bushes.
-Visitors are welcome to pick their own during open hours.
+Just outside Franklinton, head to the L&E Blueberry Farm where you’ll find long rows of spectacular blueberry bushes.
+Visitors are welcome to pick their own during open hours and their season begins in May.